grzegorz914/homebridge-xbox-tv/README.md

 * Remote/media control is possible after you go to the RC app on iOS or iPadOS.
 * Speaker control is possible after you go to RC app on iOS or iPadOS as a `Speaker Service`.
 * Legacy volume and mute control is possible through extra `lightbulb` dimmer slider or using Siri `Volume Service`, not working with the current API.
 * Apps, inputs and games can be controled and switched if `xboxWebApiEnabled` and the console is authenticated.
-In other case the current apps, inputs, games can be displayed.
+In other case the current apps, inputs, games can be only displayed.
 * Siri control.

 <p align="left">